rahul-gharat/dronahq-docs/docs/reference/connectors/sequin.md

 With Sequin, you can seamlessly integrate third-party services into your DronaHQ app using SQL, making data management and utilization efficient and straightforward.

-For more details on writing queries and understanding how Sequin works, refer to our [documentation](https://docs.sequin.io/).
+For more details on writing queries and understanding how Sequin works, refer to their [documentation](https://docs.sequin.io/).